enryH/search_enamine_real_db/README.md

 bash bin/create_blobs.sh --cpus 12
 bash bin/run_search --cpus 12 --query 'C1C=CC....' --threshold 0.8 --force false
 ```
+> NOTE: This will create blobs of roughly 590GBs!

 Currently the query uses the rdkit fingerprint (daylight), but you can in principle pick any in [rdkit available fingerprint](https://www.rdkit.org/docs/GettingStartedInPython.html#list-of-available-fingerprints).
 As metric the Tanimoto coefficient is used, but please feel to select any in [rdkit available](https://www.rdkit.org/docs/GettingStartedInPython.html#fingerprinting-and-molecular-similarity), e.g.: Tanimoto, Dice, Cosine, Sokal, Russel, Kulczynski, McConnaughey, and Tversky.